 - One Infinite Canvas strip of By Way of Booty Bay, simply called "Cliffhanger", featured a slew of WoW characters hanging unto each other, the top one clinging to the edge of a cliff.

 - In Rusty and Co., Cube is hanging on by his broken sword catching him, and Madeline is hanging on to Cube's get up.

 - In Endstone, they're hanging off a bridge and Kyri is trying to reach for them.

 - Code Lyoko: This happens close to Once an Episode in the digital world, for about any of the heroes.
 Hanging from a ledge is most distressing for the Lyoko Warriors, since a fall in the Digital Sea would be fatal, unlike the usual devirtualizations.
-A few Literal Cliffhangers also occurs in the real world.
+A few Literal Cliffhangers also occur in the real world.

 - In Batman: The Animated Series, Batman has done this repeatedly, using a flag pole or awning to slow his fall whenever he falls off a cliff and cannot Building Swing.

 - Lampshaded in The Powerpuff Girls episode "I See a Funny Cartoon in Your Future"